trothr/xmitmsgx/README.md

-# xmitmsg
+# xmitmsgx

-`xmitmsg` is a library and program for presenting enumerated messages.
+`xmitmsgx` is a library and `xmitmsg` is program for presenting enumerated messages.
-The command works similarly to that of IBM VM/CMS 'XMITMSG', with Unix option syntax rather than CMS.
+The command works similarly to that of IBM VM/CMS 'XMITMSG', with Unix syntax rather than CMS.
 The message file source format is the same as that of CMS except it does not have to be pre-processed.

 ## Rationale